digital-archives/HISTGA1011/slides/week_05_slide_deck.md

 <!--presenter notes

+This week we are going to focus on storage systems.

 Digital repositories rely on redundant storage to function.
+By redundant, I mean setting up a system that does not rely on a single solution - like one hard drive or one cloud storage account.
-By storage, I am referring to the hardware and software components that are used to store digital content and ensure its long-term accessibility, integrity and usability.
-Because storage is so fundamental to digital repositories, we are going to spend some time specifically focusing on how storage is set up, and go over various storage architectures, technologies, hardware, and solutions.

-In addition to this, we will also discuss how storage systems are prone to failure: much like a physical space is prone to leaks, mold, and pests, storage media vulnerable to these same threats, but also to threats that happen on a microscopic scale in terms of the site or sites of failure, that cannot be discerned by the naked eye, as well as threats on an economic scale, tied to the cost of maintaining and powering storage devices.
+By "storage", we are going to spend some time specifically focusing on how storage is set up by going over various storage architectures, then hardware where I'll show you pictures of how storage devices are constructed and how they work, then solutions (how institutions implement storage in practice) and finally risks: much like a physical space is prone to leaks, mold, and pests, storage environments vulnerable to these same threats, but also to threats that happen on a microscopic scale in terms of the site or sites of failure, that cannot be discerned by the naked eye, as well as threats on an economic scale, tied to the cost of maintaining and powering storage devices.

 We will discuss strategies to detect and mitigate failure, that can lead to loss on scales of incredible magnitude.